 Advantages to government service include generally better working hours and freedom from client development and billable hours.
 One disadvantage to government jobs is that salaries are generally lower than in large private firms.
 However, a career in the government can be financially rewarding.
 Note also, attorneys often make lateral moves between government and private employers.

-If you'd like to target government as part of your job search, be sure to make an appointment with Laura Scott, Assistant Director, Public Service Careers, to develop job search strategies and to review application materials.
-Appointments with Laura Scott can be made via CareerLink.
+If you'd like to target government as part of your job search, be sure to make an appointment with an OCPD career counselor to develop job search strategies and to review application materials.
+Appointments can be made via CareerLink.

 Office of Career & Professional Development • American University Washington College of Law